gradle/gradle/design-docs/build-initialisation.md

 1. User downloads and installs a Gradle distribution.
 2. User runs `gradle setupBuild --type java-library` from an empty directory.
 3. User modifies generated build scripts and source, as appropriate.

+# Story: Improve POM conversion

+TBD - fix issues with POM conversion to make it more accurate

 # Story: User manually completes migration with help from the build comparison plugin